anttisalonen/progbook/unix.rst

 echo and cat
 ~~~~~~~~~~~~

-The command "echo" simply prints its output.
+The command "echo" simply prints its input.
 For example:

 .. code-block:: bash